Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 \section{Introduction}

 One possible way of transition from laminar to turbulent flow is the interaction between vortices.
 This is a fascinating process characterized by the reconnection phenomena when the topology of vortices changes producing a cascade of smaller structures which can also reconnect.
-The simplest examples of such processes are interaction of a pair of vortices like a reconnection of aircraft condensation trials, considered by Crow in~\cite{crow1970}, or a collision of vortex rings~\cite{kida1988, lim1992}.
-In both cases the vortices firstly undergo long wave deformation and then reconnect generating a series of smaller rings or eye-shaped structures showed in the figure~\ref{fig:navier_stokes}.
+Simple examples of such processes are the interaction of a pair of vortices like a reconnection of aircraft condensation trials, considered by Crow in~\cite{crow1970}, or the collision of vortex rings~\cite{kida1988, lim1992}.
+In both cases the vortices firstly undergo long wave deformation and then reconnect generating a series of smaller rings or eye-shaped structures as those in the figure~\ref{fig:navier_stokes}.
 This sudden change of the flow structure is quite impressive and still not completely understood.
 It is also interesting that there is a surprising similarity between the statistical behavior of vortex filaments in turbulent flows for quantum and classical fluids~\cite{bewley2008, nemirovskii2020}.
 Therefore, an explanation of this phenomena may be very useful for the understanding of turbulence.
-We develop a new model of vortex interaction based on the approximation of infinitely thin vortex which allows us to analyse the behavior of vortices before and after the reconnection moment.

 Vortices are regions in the fluid were a circular movement of particles happens.
 These regions can be recognized by a high magnitude of the vorticity field which is the curl of the velocity.
 However, the vorticity field moves with the flow obeying the Navier-Stokes equations, so the vortices are also moving and deforming as if they were objects embedded into the flow.
 The fact that the vortices are part of a flow and also moved by it leads to that the detection and extraction of vortices from the solutions of the Navier-Stokes equations is quite challenging, and it is even more complicated to follow their evolution~\cite{pontin2018}.